Acts 27:29

 - Darby Bible

-Then fearing lest we should fall upon rocks, they cast four anchors out of the stern, and wished for the day.
+Then fearing lest we should fall upon rough places, they cast four anchors out of the stern, and wished for the day.

 Fearing that we would run aground on rocky ground, they let go four anchors from the stern, and wished for daylight.